harry1003/Machine-learning/2.logistic&generative/README.md

         For the detail of derivation, see https://www.youtube.com/watch?v=fZAZUYEeIMg.

 ## Logistic Regression
+        What is logistic regression?
+You can see that at the end of generative model, we get
+                prob = sigmoid(np.dot(test_x, w) + b)
-        What is logistic?
-Very similiar with task in (1.gradient).
-        But, this time we are going to predict a probability(0-1).
+        so, we can just use gradient descent to get a better w and b in order to minumize the loss.
+Which is very similiar with what we do in 1.gradient.
+But, this time we are going to predict a probability(0-1) but not a real number.
-        To transform the output from R->(0-1) we add a sigmoid function
-        to it, just define at below.

-        sig(z) = 1 / (1 + np.exp(-z))
-    > After the transform, we can use the tech in (1.gradient) to change
-    > the weight.(output and label's value are in range(0-1))

-    In this example, we just use one layer weight to try to predict.
-We use
-    gradient desent again, so that
+* loss function

         We define 2 kind of loss, MSE and Cross_entrophy.

-        pre = sig(data * w)
     > for MSE:

         loss = (pre - lable) ** 2,